-(e) Show that the game for which both players have the payoff matrix has several equilibria, at least one of which uses mixed strategies and one of which uses pure strategies.
+(e) Show that the game for which both players have the payoff matrix

 Running a solver such as PATH will only return one equilibrium solution.
 To find more, experiment with changing the initial solution or fixing some of the variables to 0 or 1.
 19-4.
 Two companies have to decide now whether to adopt standard 1 or standard 2 for future introduction in their products.
 If they decide on the same standard, company A has the greater payoff because its technology is superior.
 If they decide on different standards, company B has the greater payoff because its market share is greater.
 These considerations lead to a bimatrix game whose payoff matrices are

-'''

-A = 10 \quad 3 \quad B = 4 \quad 6

-2 \quad 9 \quad 7 \quad 5
+A = 10 3 B = 4 6 2 9 7 5

-'''